apache/pulsar/site2/docs/helm-overview.md

 ```

 For the purposes of continuity, these charts have some Kubernetes objects that cannot be removed when performing `helm delete`.
-It is recommended to *conciously* remove these items, as they affect re-deployment should you choose to.
+It is recommended to *conciously* remove these items, as they affect re-deployment.

 * PVCs for stateful data: *consciously* remove these items.
     - ZooKeeper: This is your metadata.